matteobertoldo/renderkit/README.md

 The `bower_components` folder will be generated with all plugins read in the `bower.json` file.

 You can configure all options in the `gulp/gulpconfig.js` file in the `packageManager` object to handle the import and the plugins.
 To manage output name and file compression, see `outputPluginsName` & `minifyPlugins`.

+## Disable Package Manager

+If you don't want to manage plugins with any package manager, simply set `packageManager.manage` in `gulp/gulpconfig.js` by `false` doing so it also performs the import speed.

 Full documentation coming soon.